kensanata/mastodon-archive/README.md

 3. Solutions that make use of the official Mastodon downloads.

     * [Mastodon Data Viewer](https://github.com/blackle/mastodon-data-viewer.py)
       is a viewer for Mastodon backup data written in Python.
 It creates a local server that you can use to browse the data.
       Designed for large (>40,000) toot archives.
 This tool only takes official Mastodon backups.
+    * [mav-z](https://github.com/zero-mstd/mav-z) is using HTML and Javascript.
+      You can simply open its HTML file with your browser, pick the exported archive – and see nice stats, walk though your toots, jump to a given month, etc.